yxsyn/dexscreener-api-usage/README.md

-# dexscreener-api-usage
+# $RIZZMAS Dexscreener Bot
-Some people was asking me how i made the $rizzmas bot! here is how
+Some people was asking me how i made the $rizzmas bot! here is how, you can simply use the sourcecode!